 How to Sell Rental Property with Tenants Alabama

-If you’re a landlord in Alabama planning to exit the rental business, you may have already considered putting your property up for sale.
-While you have every right to do this, the process can be wrinkled with challenges if there’s still a tenant in residence.
-You may see yourself going through legal issues that can delay or even prevent you from selling the property in Alabama.
+If you're a Alabama landlord planning to exit the rental business, you may have already considered putting your property up for sale.
+While you have every right to do this, the process can be wrinkled with challenges if there's still a tenant in residence.
+You may see yourself going through legal issues that can delay or even prevent you from selling the property.

-Can You Sell a Rental Property with Tenants in Alabama?
+Can You Sell a Rental Property with Tenants Alabama?

 Yes.
-You can legally sell a rental property in Alabama even if it is occupied by tenants.
+You can legally sell a rental property even if it is occupied by tenants in Alabama.
 In fact, many real estate transactions these days involve rental properties that are being sold even with tenants in residence.